Socialist Labor Party of America: In the 1880s

+The WPUS was unable to field its own ticket in the 1876 presidential election and its members supported Peter Cooper and the Greenback Party instead.
+A 44-member delegation from the SLP was seated at the 1880 Greenback National Convention.
+The SLP ended its participation in electoral politics for a decade after the 1880 election.

 The years 1880 and 1881 saw a new influx of political refugees from Germany, activists in the socialist movement fleeing the crackdown on radicalism launched with the Anti-Socialist Laws of 1878.
 This influx of new German members, coming during a time of low ebb of the English-speaking membership, extended Germanic influence in the SLP.
 Excluded from the voting booth by their lack of citizenship status, many of the newcomers had little use for electoral politics.
 An SLP German militia sued on Second Amendment grounds to keep and bear arms in Chicago parades.
 However, the Supreme Court ruled against them in Presser v.
 Illinois.

 The anarchist movement expanded rapidly with the debate over tactics between the electorally-oriented socialists and the direct action-oriented anarchists becoming ever more bitter.
 The 1881 SLP Convention in New York saw some of the party's anarchist members and one New York section split from the party to form a new party called the Revolutionary Socialist Labor Party as part of an International Workingmen's Association.
 The official organ of this short-lived splinter group was a newspaper called The Anarchist.

 In 1882, Johann Most, a former German Social Democrat turned Anarchist firebrand, came to the United States, further fueling the growth and militancy of the American anarchist movement.
 The SLP further divided the next year when Marxist Paul Grottkau was forced by the anarchists to resign as editor of the Chicago daily, the Arbeiter Zeitung.
 In his place August Spies was installed, a man later executed as part of the anti-anarchist repression which followed the Haymarket affair of May 1886.

 After a brief honeymoon period in the late 1870s had run its course, the SLP saw the departure of most of its English-speaking members.
 The party's English-language organ, Bulletin of the Social Labor Movement, appeared monthly from Detroit in the shadow of the powerful Chicago German-language radical press until it was finally discontinued altogether at the end of 1883.
 The party was so thoroughly German that it published the stenographic proceedings of its 1884 and 1885 National Conventions only in that language.
 From 1885, the official organ of the party was a German-language weekly, Der Sozialist.
 No English-language SLP organ existed from the demise of the Bulletin in 1883 to the establishment of the Workingmen's Advocate in 1886.